telenordigital/connect-android-sdk/README.md

 ## Styling the buttons

-The button controls provided by the SDK are available in a _light_ and a _dark_ theme.
+The button controls are available in a _light_ and a _dark_ theme.
 The style can be selected by specifying a `style` in your application's layout XML files:

     style="@style/com_telenor_ConnectButton.Dark